 |Study Period||Start date||Census date||WW date||End date|

-- Exhibit skills in the design and development of a technical system that supports the needs of a client, applying a user-centered approach and adhering to professional standards and codes of conduct.
+- Design and develop a technical system that supports the needs of a client and adheres to professional standards.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|